Tanchuoi/WebTheBand/README.md

-A simple landing page using only HTML
+A simple landing page using only HTML & CSS